 The laws and regulations governing the grant of green cards based on job offers are complex and difficult to navigate without experience and knowledge in the subject.

-We are particularly adept at identifying and overcoming issues such as potential on-the-job training, foreign language requirements, employer-employee relationship (bona fide job offer) and financial ability of the employer.
+We are particularly adept at identifying and overcoming issues such as potential on-the-job training, foreign language requirements, employer-employee relationship (bona fide job offer) and financial ability of the employer while applying for USA business visa.
 We have also had great success in justifying the business necessity for a Master's degree (or a Bachelor's degree plus five years of experience), allowing individuals to process their green card under the more favorable Second Preference category.

-If you have questions about how our office can assist in the PERM process, please contact Managing Partner Michael Wildes at Michael@wildeslaw.com
+If you have questions about how our immigration lawyers can assist in the PERM process, please contact Managing Partner Michael Wildes at Michael@wildeslaw.com